-Under the Women's Health and Cancer Act of 1998, coverage for medical and surgical benefits with respect to mastectomies associated with breast cancer treatment includes:
+Under the Women's Health and Cancer Act of 1998, coverage for medical and surgical Benefits with respect to mastectomies associated with breast cancer treatment includes all of the following:

 - a.
-Reconstruction of the breast on which a mastectomy was performed; - b.
-Surgery and reconstruction of the other breast to produce a symmetrical appearance; - c.
-Prostheses (see Durable Medical Equipment) and physical complications of all stages of mastectomy, including lymphedemas; and - d.
+Reconstruction of the breast on which a mastectomy was performed. - b.
+Surgery and reconstruction of the other breast to produce a symmetrical appearance. - c.
+Prostheses (see Durable Medical Equipment) and physical complications of all stages of mastectomy, including lymphedemas. - d.
 Breast implants.